MathysCogne/Make_My_File-42/README.md

 ## Features

-- Auto-detect source files and headers.
+- Auto-detect source files and headers, including in subdirectories.
+- **Create project structure automatically if not present, including:**
+	- main.c, name-app.c, and name-app.h
+	- Directories: include/ and src/
+	- A corresponding Makefile
+	- A .gitignore file for c project
+- Detect C project structure
 - Option to include bonus files for projects 42.
 - Create object directories and dependency files.
 - Link against the `ft_libft` library (42).
+- 'Regen' rule in the generated Makefile for updates.

 &nbsp;